input-output-hk/implementation-decisions/text/0000-address.md

 proposing a much simpler address format in the sense that it is extendable within reason.

-1. the _compact-ability_ of the address on the blockchain is a prime motivation of this proposal.
+1. The _compact-ability_ of the address on the blockchain is a prime motivation of this proposal.
 Because of the model of the blockchain, every byte ever included in the ledger will be stored there forever.
 We need to ensure that we store only what is necessary.
-On the previous address encoding, the cbor model allowed for including an unbounded byte array in the address which has been leverage to include random data;
+On the previous address encoding, the cbor model allowed for including an unbounded byte array in the address which has been leveraged to include random data.
-2. Another motivation to keep the address as short as possible is that it will save on transaction fees too (the current fee algorithm being linear in number of bytes);
+2. Another motivation to keep the address as short as possible is that it will save on transaction fees (the current fee algorithm being linear in number of bytes).
 3. The new address model allows to up to 123 different types of addresses.
 The current RFC only proposes 2 models: simple and grouped.
-4. we also propose a new human readable encoding.
+4. We also propose a new human readable encoding.
 This will allow visual discrimination for the user between the old address format and the new one.

 # Guide-level explanation